Parsa-Rajabi/CIS-110/docs/syllabus.md

 - Your use an editor (paid or unpaid) without permission of the instructor to revise, correct or alter your work

 ## First Class Attendance

-As per UFV Policy 62: Students must attend the first day of class and complete the activity as assigned by the instructor in order to keep their seat in the course.
+As per [UFV Policy 62](https://www.ufv.ca/media/assets/secretariat/policies/Attendance-(62).pdf): Students must attend the first day of class and complete the activity as assigned by the instructor in order to keep their seat in the course.
 Failure to do this may result in an automatic withdrawal and students on the registered class waitlist who are in attendance will be given your spot.
 If you are unable to attend the first day of class, please contact the instructor in advance to make alternate arrangements.